detain/emurelation/README.md

 ### TODO

-- Update matches utilizing new source exports
+- Add local platforms for any unmatched nointro/redump/tosec/mame sources
 - Possibly drop description from source exports
-- Add local platforms for any unmatched nointro/redump/tosec/mame sources
 - remove excess local platforms without at least 1 nointro/redump/tosec/mame match
 - Ensure utf8/foreign/etc characters are supported and getting through, such as " and '
 - Setup source exports for